golang-templates/seed/README.md

 ### Maintainance

 1. `Watch` this project to get notified about new releases, issues, etc.
 1. Update Go and GolangCI-Lint version in [Dockerfile](Dockerfile).
-Take notice that when working on non-container environment, then you should have to do it manually on the machine.
 1. Configure linters via [.golangci.yml](.golangci.yml).
 1. Develop Make targets in [Makefile](Makefile) and assosiated tasks in [.vscode/tasks.json](.vscode/tasks.json).